 Our amended and restated articles of incorporation provide for the division of our board of directors into three classes of directors, with each class as nearly equal in number as possible, serving staggered, three year terms.
 Approximately one-third of our board of directors will be elected each year.
 This classified board provision could discourage a third party from making a tender offer for our shares or attempting to obtain control of us.
-It could also delay stockholders who do not agree with the policies of our board of directors from removing a majority of our board of directors for two years.
+It could also delay stockholders who do not agree with the policies of our board of directors for two years.